aamirsuhailo1/AutomaticXpathGenerator/README.md

 5. Click on the extension icon.
 6. Click on Generate.
 7. Xpaths will get generated for each and every element.
-8. Simply copy the xpath from your page and paste in your automation script.
+8. Simply click on the xpath to copy from your page and paste it in your automation script.